 If you’re stuck for ideas, the best thing to do is consider what they do in their spare time and how they like to spend their disposable income.
 Use any hobbies or interests they have to come up with something they will love.
 Do you have a sister, brother or nephew that lives for soccer or is your dad or partner passionate about golf or tennis?
 Do you have a fashionable friend or a cousin who spends every spare dime on bags or brooches?
 Are you living with an animal lover or is your best friend a globetrotter?
 Is your work colleague a foodie or does your uncle have an interest in homebrewing?
 Whatever the hobby, use this an inspiration for your search.

 It’s usually possible to find options that suit all budgets.
 Consider the sports lover as an example.
-If you’re looking for a small, inexpensive gift, an autobiography, a set of novelty golf balls or a pair of sports-themed socks will go down a treat.
+If you’re looking for a small, inexpensive gift, an autobiography, a set of novelty golf balls or a pair of custom sports-themed socks will go down a treat.
 If you’ve got a slightly bigger budget, you could buy a bespoke training outfit, new clubs, a racquet or a limited edition ball or make a day of it and go to a game.

 Thinking outside the box

 When you think about buying presents, there’s usually a go-to list of items.
 If Mother’s Day is approaching, the stores are usually packed with perfume, bubble bath sets and candles.
 If you’ve got a male relative with a birthday looming, no doubt you’ll find guides recommending aftershave, socks and ties.
 There’s absolutely nothing wrong with these ideas, but if you really want to show somebody how much they mean to you, consider elevating your gift search to the next level and thinking outside the box.